A partition function framework for estimating logical error curves in stabilizer codes: Success rates for partition function decoders

 \begin{definition} For each disorder realization $e$, let $\tilde{\errorclass}_{\vec{s}}$ be its error class, $e\in \tilde{\errorclass}_{\vec{s}}$.
 The \emph{order probability at temperature $T$} is defined as the following average over disorder realizations $e$:

 \end{definition}

-We note that the sum over partition functions in the denominator of Eq.~\eqref{decoding_probability_definition_eq} is equal to one, as the partition functions at $T_{Nish}$ are equal to class probabilities.
+We note that the sum over partition functions in the denominator of Eq.~\eqref{decoding_probability_definition_eq} is equal to one, as the partition functions at $T_{\text{Nish}}$ are equal to class probabilities.
 Including the sum explicitly has the advantage of making the expression valid also when the partition functions are computed only up to an overall normalization.

 While both the decoding probability and the order probability go to $1/N$ in the limit $T\to\infty$, with $N$ being the number of equivalence classes for each syndrome, their values at finite temperature are generally different.
-At $T=0$ their values are equal if, for each syndrome $\vec{s}$, all classes in $\{ \errorclass_{\vec{s}}^{\max}\}$ are of equal size.
+At $T=0$ their values are equal if, for each syndrome $\vec{s}$, $n_{\max}$ is identical for all classes in $\{ \errorclass_{\vec{s}}^{\max}\}$.

 \begin{proposition} The success rate of a maximum partition function decoder at temperature $T$ is equal to the decoding probability at temperature $T$. \end{proposition}

 \begin{proof} We separate the averages over disorder realizations $e$ into averages for each syndrome $\vec{s}$,